Categories

 Trekking Through Compliance

-Trekking Through Compliance – Episode 30 – Amok Time
+Trekking Through Compliance – Episode 30 – Compliance and HR Lessons from Amok Time

-In this episode of Trekking Through Compliance, we consider the episode Amok Time, which aired on September 15, 1967, Star Date 3372.7.
+In this episode of Trekking Through Compliance, we consider the episode Amok Time, which aired on September 15, 1967, with a Star Date of 3372.7.

-Spock begins to request that he be granted leave on his home planet, Vulcan, which is granted.
+Spock begins to request that he be granted leave on his home planet, Vulcan, which is given.

-Spock is forced to explain that he is undergoing pon farr, a condition male Vulcans experience periodically throughout their adult lives, and that he must mate or die.
-Kirk contacts Starfleet to request permission to divert to Vulcan, but is denied.
+Spock must explain that he is undergoing pon farr, a condition male Vulcans experience periodically throughout their adult lives and must mate or die.
+Kirk contacts Starfleet to request permission to divert to Vulcan but is denied.
 Kirk disobeys orders, believing saving his friend’s life is more important than his career.

 Excruciatingly Detailed Plot Summary by Eric W. Weisstein